IloBe/Egypt-Pharaoh-Hieroglyphs/README.md

 - **Abydos** - inscribed in stone during the reign of Seti I
 - **Saqqara** - inscribed in stone during the reign of Ramesses II

 They include rows of cartouches, including the pharaoh names.
-Here as an example image created by _Olaf Tausch_, the [Abydos list](https://commons.wikimedia.org/wiki/File:Abydos_K%C3%B6nigsliste_stitched_1.jpg) is shown:
+Here as an example image created by _Olaf Tausch_, the [Abydos list](https://commons.wikimedia.org/wiki/File:Abydos_K%C3%B6nigsliste_stitched_1.jpg) is shown.
+This list is used as background information for this application to create the transliterals and cartouche images.

 ![abydos_kinglist][image1]